• Skip to primary navigation

 Meat sauce in a large skillet, with a spatula.

-Run the oats through a food mill or pulse them in small blender first.
-(Be careful though - you don't want to turn it into oat flour - you just want to break the oats up a little.)
+While the mixture is simmering, run the oats through a food mill or pulse them in small blender for a few seconds.
+Be careful though - you don't want to turn it into oat flour; you just want to break the oats up a little.

 Oatmeal being added to the meat sauce in a large skillet.